Objections must be submitted in writing

 What happens if my objection is successful?

 If your objection is successful, your application will be approved.
-You will then be able to make an appointment at the embassy or consulate, or with an external service provider such as VFS Global or TLScontact.
+You can then go to the embassy, consulate, or external service provider where you have submitted your visa application.

 - a valid travel document